Tim-Nosco/z3_lessons/08/writeup.md

 ### Conclusion

 `angr` made the _Malicious AES Wall_ much easier than manually reversing the math done during key expansion.
-It solved _GCD_ quickly as well once I started past the `atoi` and `strlen` calls.
+It solved _GCD_ quickly once I started past the `atoi` and `strlen` calls.
 Overall, the combination of manual analysis and automated analysis was more effective than either alone.